-In our previous articles, we defined what turnover is, and we highlighted the data to consider when analyzing turnover.
+In our previous articles, we defined defined turnover, and highlighted the data to be taken into account when analyzing turnover..
 This has provided us with valuable insights for this final section, where we take things a step further by revealing PowerBI ‘s potential for visualizing this data.

 What are the profiles of departing employees?
 What triggered their departure?
 And finally, at what rate are these departures occurring?